 In this palak paneer recipe, I have not blanched the spinach to prevent loss of nutrients.
-In most Indian recipes spinach is not blanched and used directly to make dal palak, spinach paratha, palak rice, spinach omelette, aloo palak and many other recipes as the nutrients are lost when blanched.
+In most Indian recipes spinach is not blanched and used directly to make dal palak, spinach paratha, palak rice, spinach omelette, aloo palak and many other recipes as some nutrients are lost when blanched.

 Tips to make best palak paneer

 To make palak paneer, always spinach is blanched prior to making a puree.
 But if you are trying to make the best palak paneer, give it a try without blanching.

-To get the best color, keep garam masala to minimum in this recipe and also prevent overcooking which darkens the dish.
+2. Preserving the color of palak: To get the best color, keep garam masala to minimum in this recipe and also prevent overcooking spinach which darkens the dish.

-How to choose palak to make palak paneer
+How to choose palak

 - Always choose tender palak that is light to medium green in color.
 Dark leaves are usually less tasty.